Sadly, free carriage for your golf clubs when flying abroad is a thing of the past – a forgotten luxury.

 You’re thinking I’ve got no choice, where am I going to put my shoes and all my extra stuff (caps, socks, waterproofs).

-The simple space saving solution is to wear them, that’s right, put your golf cap on and get a pair of multi-use casual spikeless golf shoes – like the ones Ernie Els and Fred Couples wear.
+The simple space saving solution is to wear them, that’s right, put your golf cap on and get a pair of multi-use casual spikeless golf shoes.

 They work just like normal shoes, and look great with jeans or shorts, and at the same time provide all the grip you need to play golf.

 A good bet is the FootJoy Contour Casual, read our review here.
 Sling your lightweight golf jacket on too – worse case is you look like a golf fan – which you probably are anyway.